Samsung Galaxy S23 Ultra vs Google Pixel 7 Pro: the battle of Androids

 S23 Ultra comes with the newest in OLED screen tech

 It's easy to tell these two apart as both the Galaxy and the Pixel have a distinct visual style.
-The Galaxy has this unmistakable look with its sharp edges, while the Pixel has a more traditional styling with rounded edges.
+The Galaxy comes with unique sharp corners, while the Pixel has more traditional rounded corners but a very noticeable camera strip on the back.

-The Galaxy is also noticeably wider and harder to grasp with one hand, and it is the heavier phone too.
+In terms of size, the Galaxy is noticeably wider and harder to hold with one hand, and it is the heavier phone too.

-And while the overall design of the Galaxy mostly matches the previous S22 Ultra, one little change are the flatter sides of the phone.
-This makes it a bit easier to pick the phone up from a table for example.
+And while the overall design of the S23 Ultra mostly matches the previous S22 generation, one little change are the flatter sides of the phone.
+This makes it a bit easier to pick the phone up from a table for example, and we were surprised at how much it improved our experience in real world use.

 Casual users can still appreciate having the S Pen always there for a quick note or to sketch something on the go.
 But there is also a group of people who would never or very rarely use the S Pen, and for that group, it just seems like a waste of space, so the S Pen might actually be a disadvantage for those consumers.

-Both the Galaxy and the Pixel feature IP68 water and dust protection certification, the same as most high-end phones these days.
-Both also lack a 3.5mm headphone jack.
+Both the Galaxy and the Pixel feature IP68 water and dust protection certification, but that is kind of expected and most high-end phones have that these days.
+Both also lack a 3.5mm headphone jack, another common trend for modern phones.

-Another thing both the Galaxy and the Pixel share is a slim box where you will NOT find a charger.
+Both the Galaxy and the Pixel come in slim boxes where you will NOT find a charger.
 That's become the norm in the flagship space recently, so it's not a surprise.
-You will find a type C USB cable in the boxes, but again no charger, no case, and no headphones on either one.
+You will find a type C USB cable in the boxes, but again no charger, no case for the phone, and no headphones on either one.

 In terms of refresh rate, the two use LTPO technology and support dynamic refresh rate that can go up to 120 Hertz.